marco-cardoso/property_anomaly_detector/README.md

 <b>Why to not use property_type and shared_occupancy variables with the nearest neighbors algorithm, instead of grouping them ?</b>

 Property type has many unique values.
 If OneHotEncoder was applied it would produce a huge amount of features.
 Consequently, it would increase the processing time dramatically.
-And the most important factor : If a property has the type X, which only has more two properties in the entire database the nearest neighbor algorithm would use properties of other types to perform the distance calculation.
+And the most important factor : If a property has type X, which only has more two properties in the entire database the nearest neighbor algorithm would use properties of other types to perform the distance calculation.
-Using the other variables to get the nearest points, such as the amount of bedrooms for example.
-This is not feasible, since just because two properties have the same number of bedrooms and different types it does not mean they have similiar prices.
+Using the other variables to get the nearest points, such as the number of bedrooms for example.
+This is not feasible, since just because two properties have the same number of bedrooms and different types it does not mean they have similar prices.
 The price distributions vary very much for each property type.
 The same explanation applies to shared_occupancy.

 <b>Why to not use the PyOD default KNearestNeighbors outlier implementation ?</b>

 The PyOD KnearestNeighbors implementation detects multivariate outliers and does not have a parameter to calculate the outlier scores for a specific feature.
-It looks all the features for outliers.
+It looks at all the features for outliers.
 Meaning that if a property has a strange amount of bedrooms or recepts it would receive a high anomaly score.
-This problem only cares about the monthly rental price outliers, but taking in consideration the similiarity of the other features.
+This problem only cares about the monthly rental price outliers, but taking into consideration the similarity of the other features.

-<b>Instead of using the nearest neighbors algorithm, why to not simply create a loop over the postal codes and apply the same proccess ?</b>
+<b>Instead of using the nearest neighbors algorithm, why do not simply create a loop over the postal codes and apply the same process ?</b>

-Many postal codes has few or many properties to perform the calculation, resulting in sometimes a result not very accurate.
+Many postal codes have few or many properties to perform the calculation, resulting in sometimes a result not very accurate.

 <b>Why to not simply use the Z-Score test ?</b>

 ![z_score](https://i0.wp.com/statisticsbyjim.com/wp-content/uploads/2019/10/z-score_equ.png?resize=86%2C38&ssl=1)

 Some groups of property types and shared occupancy have a lot of properties.
 Different boroughs have different distributions, if a property is near a touristic attraction the price is higher.
 It's necessary to apply the nearest neighbor algorithm to take this into consideration.
-The final calculation (outlier score) is slightly similiar to the Z score.
+The final calculation (outlier score) is slightly similar to the Z score.
 It just does not divide the subtraction by the standard deviation and uses the median instead of the mean.
-This way makes more intuitive to understand the value itself, which is simply the inverse of the difference between the property rental price and the median of its neighbors.
+This way makes it more intuitive to understand the value itself, which is simply the inverse of the difference between the property rental price and the median of its neighbors.